spacestation13/DMByExample/src/vars/lists/assoc_lists.md

 ## ⚠⚠ WIP PAGE ⚠⚠

-Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a `key-value pair`.
+Associated lists, or list associations, add a unique functionality to regular lists by allowing you to associate values within the list with another value often referred to in other languages as a `key-value pair` or dictionary.
 This can be done as such:

 ```dm
 var/list/L = list()